Aarhus University Seal

 Stefan Bargheer

-During his AIAS-COFUND Fellowship Stefan Bargheer will be working on the project 'Culturalism: The Remaking of Race in the American Century'.
+During his AIAS-COFUND Fellowship Stefan Bargheer worked on the project 'Culturalism: The Remaking of Race in the American Century'

 Project description